Skip to On this page All posts

 If you want to try dictating git commits, here’s the minimal setup.

 That’s the whole workflow.
-Hold, speak, release.
-Your commit message lands formatted and ready to go.
+Type the subject, hold the hotkey, speak the body, release.
+The cleaned-up body lands ready to paste under your subject line.
 EnviousWispr is free: no account, no API key, no subscription.

 Your future self, reading git log at 2 AM trying to understand why that migration exists, will thank you.